 Don’t Give Them a Drink

 Even though many vets try to medicate their flashbacks with alcohol, drinking can make an episode worse.
 I know this from exerience.
 When my husband drinks during a flashback, he gets stuck.
 Booze makes the experience longer and more intense.
+A nightmare that could’ve lasted a few minutes drags on for hours, which can be avoided by simply not getting drunk.

 I like to give my husband melatonin when he has flashbacks.
 It’s a substance our brain makes naturally when we fall asleep.
 Other sleep aids would work just fine, too.
 He goes to sleep, and by morning, the danger has usually passed.